FHNW-edea/OSMDemo/README.md

-# OSMDemo based on MapCompose-MP
+# OSMDemo based on MapComposeMP

 This project uses and is based on examples from [MapComposeMP](https://github.com/p-lr/MapComposeMP.git).